nickkaczmarek/GithubActionTest/README.md

 ## and finally a major
 ## hoping that a failure script will report a successful job?
 ## adding a bunch of labels
+## going to try without a version label.